Strobodov/serverless/README.md

 ## Files in this repository
 - `deployment.sh`: a complete Bash-script that deploys all steps of this demo automatically (after taking care of some prerequisites)
+- `functions` : the (Bash) functions used within the `deployment.sh` Bash-script
 - `cleanup.sh`: a Bash-script that cleans up everything that's been created by the deployment script
-- `README.md`
+- `README.md` : the file you're reading now
 - licence
-- variables: file containing all variables that are used within the Bash-scripts
+- `.var`: file containing all variables that are used within the Bash-scripts
-- `.az_cred`: contains your Azure credentials.
+- `.azCred`: contains your Azure credentials.
 Be very careful with this file and add it to `.gitignore`

 # Sources used for this demo